Hey!! What's the story?

 Added by Steph Ellis on June 9, 2014 at 19:34 — No Comments

 Jay had grown up used to adoring looks and doting smiles.
 Big blue eyes, a halo of blonde curls and the cutest little dimple, they all said he was sure to be a real heartbreaker.
-Sometimes you find your career path mapped out for you from a very young age; some things are meant to be and Jay just went with…Continue
+Sometimes you find your career path mapped out for you from a very young age; some things are meant to be and Jay just went with it.

 The countdown had begun, glowing red numbers changed every second, heading towards that final moment when it would all be gone.